Aluerie/HextechButEfficient/README.md

 The checkmark ☑️ in lists below means script is implemented.
 If not then it's coming soon™️.

-For more info about the scripts check out [⚠️ the repository's wiki ⚠️](<https://github.com/Aluerie/HextechButEfficient/wiki>)

 ### 🔵 BE (Blue Essence) management

 - [X] Mass-Disenchant Champion Shards accounting for Mastery levels.